vpenso/scripts/docs/linux/ostree.md

 ### ostree

-OSTree is a tool to manage bootable, immutable, versioned file-system trees (filetrees).
+(lib)ostree is a tool to manage bootable, immutable, versioned file-system trees:

 * Git-like repository that records the changes in a filetree
 * Client/server architecture to replicate filetrees (to subscribers)
-* Filetree replication protocol:
-  - Efficient (transfers only deltas over the network)
-  - Atomic (deployments are completely decoupled)
-  - Predictable, reproducible (rollback, no state drift)
+* Deduplicating object store in `/ostree/repo` (hardlinks)

 <http://ostree.readthedocs.io/>
 <https://github.com/ostreedev/ostree>